Information we collect and how we use it

 We share information with others only when we must in order to deliver our services to you or when legally compelled to do so.
 These are the scenarios in which we share private information.

-- Covenant Eyes Accountability Users specify other people who will serve as their Accountability Partners.
-Each partner is thus granted permission to receive reports of a user’s device activity.
-We provide these reports via email and each partner can access reports through our secure website.
+- Covenant Eyes Accountability Users specify other people who will serve as their allies (also known as “accountability partners”).
+Each ally is thus granted permission to receive reports of a user’s device activity.
+We provide these reports via email and each ally can access reports through our secure website.

 - Filter Guardians may view portions of a user’s device activity in the fulfillment of their role as Filter Guardian.